 - 2015: $8.6 million from 7 ICOs

 That means in the past five years ICOs raised $22.5+ billion.

-Despite the so-called “crash” from its historic high, as of mid-December 2018 Bitcoin still had a market capitalization of $50+ billion.
+Despite the so-called “crash” from its historic high, Bitcoin’s value has recovered a lot of lost ground.
+As of mid-July 2019 Bitcoin still had a market capitalization of almost $185 billion.

-Between Bitcoin and ICOs, that’s $70+ billion all told.
+Between Bitcoin and ICOs, that’s more than $200 billion.